 At Bennett Financials, I see this exact pattern in US-based businesses where CFO-level visibility changes the quality of decisions.

 Here’s the CFO approach: treat a flat fee like a mini P&L. You define scope like a contract, price from capacity and cost, add a risk buffer, and run a cadence that catches drift early—before margin disappears.
+Many firms are shifting to price based and value based pricing models, which focus on the value delivered to the client rather than hours worked.

 Summary